feyil/SoftwareEngineeringNotes/CENG557_Advanced_Design_Patterns_Notes/README.md

 #### Types of **Dependency Injection**

-**Constructor Injection:** In the constructor injection, the injector supplies the service(depenency) through the client class constructor.
+**Constructor Injection:** In the constructor injection, the injector supplies the service(dependency) through the client class constructor.

 ```java
 public class CustomerBusinessLogic {